Wo0fle/virtual-sq1/README.md

 # virtual-sq1

- Python module that simulates a Square-1
+## Python module that simulates a Square-1 twisty puzzle